CarriganSoftwareSolutions/Carrigan.SqlTools/CarriganSqlTools/CodingStandards.md

 - Attributes shape the resulting SQL definitions
 - Validation and SQL-generation logic interpret the model

-All documentation should help reinforce this **C# ?
-SQL mapping architecture**, making the design intent clear throughout the library.
+All documentation should help reinforce this **C# â†’ SQL mapping architecture**, making the design intent clear throughout the library.